 If the AID11 subfield of the AID TID Info subfield is 2045, then the Per AID TID Info subfield has the

-format shown in Figure 9-61 (Per AID TID Info subfield format if the AID11 subfield is 2045(11ax)). where the RA/subfield indicates the MAC address of an unassociated STA for which the Per AID TID Info subfield is intended.
+format shown in Figure 9-61 (Per AID TID Info subfield format if the AID11 subfield is 2045(11ax)).
+When the frame is sent by an AP STA, the RA/GCR Group Address subfield indicates the MAC address of an unassociated STA for which the Per AID TID Info subfield is intended.
+When the frame is sent by a non-AP STA, the RA/GCR Group Address subfield is set to the RA field in the GCR MU-BAR Trigger frame.